KyuDan1/AudioBench-application/README.md

 ## How to add dataset and model?

-#### Model을 추가하고 싶다
+#### Adding Model
+(e.g. gemini 2.5 flash)
-1. model_src directory 에 gemini_2_5_flash.py 만들기
+1. Make gemini_2_5_flash.py in model_src directory.
-2. model.py 에 def generate 안에 generation 코드 추가
+2. Make generation code in model.py at def generate.
-3. model.py 에 def load_model 안에 loader 코드 추가
+3. Add loader code in model.py at def load_model.

-#### Dataset을 추가하고 싶다
+#### Adding dataset
+(e.g. MMAU)
-1. dataset_src directory 에 mmau.py 만들기
+1. Make mmau.py at dataset_src directory
-2. dataset.py 에 def load_dataset 안에 load_from_disk (로컬 데이터) 또는 load_dataset (huggingface 리포) 추가하기.
+2. Add load_from_disk (local data) or load_dataset (huggingface repo) in dataset.py at def load_dataset.
-3. dataset.py 에 def data_format 안에 dataset_processor 추가하기.
+3. Add dataset_processor in dataset.py at def data_format.

-* metric 은 model이 아닌 Dataset class 에 종속됨. 잘 생각해보면 그러함.
+* Make sure that metric is depends on Dataset class, not the Model one.

 ### Requirements
 - jiwer==2.3.0